-Knowing just a small amount about how to use regular expressions, often noted as regex, can really make the process of data analysis faster and easier.
+And knowing even just a small amount about how to use regular expressions, often noted as regex, can really make the process of data analysis faster and easier.

 A simple regex

-A very simple regular expression: Google
+A very simple regular expression:

 Yep, just a standard word is a regular expression.
 Not a very useful one, true, but a good place to start.

-So lets look at the word Google in a little more detail.
+So lets look at the word

 As a standalone regular expression Google matches only one thing: itself.

 A metacharacter is simply a character that stands for or represents a particular character or sequence of characters.
+A meta character is a non-literal character that matches an abstraction rather a specific text symbol.

 The simplest metacharacter is a